stfc/PSyclone/doc/developers.rst

 Dofs
 ----

-In the LFRic infrastracture provides the degrees-of-freedom (dofs) are indexed from 1 to the total number of dofs.
+In the LFRic infrastracture the degrees-of-freedom (dofs) are indexed from 1 to the total number of dofs.
 The infrastructure also indexes dofs so that the values in a column are contiguous and their values increase in the vertical.
 Thus, given the dof indices for the "bottom" cell, the rest of the dof indices can be determined for the column.
 This set of dof indices for the bottom cell is called a dofmap.

-Dofs represent a fields values in the mesh.
+Dofs represent a field's values in the mesh.
 Fields can either be continuous or discontinuous.
 Continuous fields are so named because their values are continuous across cell boundaries.
 Dofs that represent continuous fields are shared between neighbouring